Last updated: August 30, 2023

 While selecting the appropriate cases, you declare that you read this document and that you agree with me processing your data for the pertinent purposes.
 In other terms, by selecting the appropriate cases you give me your consent to the processing of your personal data, within the limits and for the purposes that are declared in this document.

-Who can I transmit your data to?
+Who can access your data, or who can I transmit your data to?

 The processing of your data is always partially automated.